 - Worse hearing when the sound is coming from one side.

-If you experience any of the symptoms listed above, you should visit your doctor as soon as possible.
+If you experience any of the symptoms listed above, you should make an appointment with your GP as soon as possible.

-If you visit your doctor, he or she will ask about the symptoms you have been experiencing and look inside your ears using a small torch and a magnifying glass.
-As we’ve mentioned, hearing loss can be temporary and can get better on its own.
+If you visit your doctor, they will ask about the symptoms you have been experiencing and look inside your ears using a small torch and a magnifying glass.
+As we’ve mentioned, hearing loss can be temporary and sometimes gets better on its own.

-However, it may be that you require some medicine or a special procedure.
-For example, if your problems were caused by earwax, this can be sucked out or softened by using eardrops.
-However, as is the case with many older people, the problems will be permanent and will require further treatment in order to save as much hearing as possible.
+However, you may require some medicine or a special procedure.
+For example, if your problems were caused by earwax, this can be sucked out with a vacuum or softened using eardrops.
+However, some hearing issues are permanent.
+In these cases, you will usually require further treatment in order to retain as much hearing as possible.

 - Sign Language / Lip Readings – If you develop severe hearing loss it can affect your ability to communicate with others.
-To combat this, it may be that you learn new methods of communication that can be used instead of spoken English.
+To combat this, you might want to learn new methods of communication that you can use instead of spoken English.

 Make use of Free Hearing Tests

 Just like with your eye tests, NHS hearing tests are also free of charge.
-Having regular tests can ensure that professionals can detect any damage to your ears, sooner rather than later.
-During your appointment it’s likely that you take part in a few different tests, such as:
+Having regular tests makes sure that professionals can detect any hearing problems sooner rather than later.
+During your appointment you’ll likely have a few different tests, such as: